mccanne/sharkfest/README.md

     * A wireshark navigator
         * Click to packets

-## Our Research Team
+## Our Team

 We realized there was an interesting problem to explore here beyond Zeek and Suricata
 * Not a typical startup
 * A multi-year, research effort
-* _Creation of_ open-source project rather than _commercialization_
+* _Creation of_ open-source project rather than its _commercialization_

-We are just now transitioning from research to execution...
+We are just now transitioning from research mode to execution...

 #### Front end
 * James Kerr